ClickHouse/spark-clickhouse-connector/README.md

 ## Usage

-Goto [Home Page](https://housepower.github.io/spark-clickhouse-connector/) to learn how to use this connector.
+See the [documentation](https://housepower.github.io/spark-clickhouse-connector/) for how to use this connector.

 ## Requirements